Written by

 Smart home technology has come a long way in a short space of time thanks to the rapid advancements of artificial intelligence and its integration into smart home devices.
 The innovations that have emerged from this have been nothing short of stunning which makes the discussion of smart home technology trends all the more invigorating.

-The emergence of ChatGPT and other artificial intelligence platforms has been the big tech story of the last 12 months and it'll also have increasing influence in our living spaces through our smart home devices.
+The growth of ChatGPT and other artificial intelligence platforms has been the big tech story of the last 12-18 months and it'll also have increasing influence in our living spaces through our smart home devices.
 These devices are now being developed with AI and machine learning capabilities at their core, facilitating better automation and predictive functionality.
 This will allow devices to learn from the patterns and preferences of the occupants in the home to deliver a better and more customised experience.

 Edge computing, in the context of home automation, is a system that allows data to be processed at the device level instead of via a network on a cloud or centralised data centre.
 This makes systems less susceptible to latency issues meaning faster response times as well as improved privacy and security.
 It also reduces pressure on your home network's bandwidth, particularly important for busy households.
 If your internet happens to go down for any particular reason, your smart devices with edge computing won't be impacted, giving you uninterrupted service.